dbilanoski/cheat-sheets/databases/sql.md

 * Unlike with just `WHERE` which process individual rows and returns them as detailed results, `GROUP BY` will treat groups of rows as a single unit, returning aggregated results where single row data is lost in the result set.
 * When `GROUP BY` get's the processed data from the `FROM` clause, it will check rows and mark them for grouping based on the criteria from the `GROUP BY` clause.
 * Then it transforms the data set to a grouped structure similar to pivot table in Excel.
-* When `GROUP BY` is used, `SELECT` can only have columns which are not of the grouping expression or columns enclosed in an aggregate function, since only those are guaranteed to have the same value for all the rows within a group (point of grouping).
 * Aggregate functions ignore `NULL` values,

 ### 4. HAVING